 'These gardens are our ancestral heritage and each year ideally we will see at the Clan Gathering, a group go in and continue to weed, clean and help the fruits.
 This is a learning tool, listen with your hands and she will teach you of her bounty and beauty'

 The concept of starting to refurbish the Walled Garden occurred when Sean Menzies found Robert Menzies family in California, had in their possession the Clan Chief's Chair.
 It was returned after 3 years of coordinated work in 2016.
 When at the Clan Gathering presenting the Chair to the Society and Trust, Robert wandered into the Walled Garden.
 Having grown up with botanists and scientists around his family, it occurred to him here was a project, if accepted, he could embrace.
 And at the same time learn more of his heritage as well as to enjoy roaming Scotland.

 It took five years of hands-on grounds maintenance to clear the lower portion of the gardens.
 Robert then came and spent 2 months one year and 4 months the second year in 2017.
-Cleaning, designing and defining what was in the upper garden as thoroughly as possible, with much help from Sean and Luke Menzies family, to discover and release ancient fruits and trees.
+Cleaning, designing and defining what was in the upper garden, as thoroughly as possible, with much help from Sean and Luke Menzies family, to discover and release ancient fruits and trees.
 We are so lucky to have this amazing and historic feature of the estate cherished and protected by the Menzies Charitable Trust and enjoyed by so many.